ArielRin/PangeaPage-Update/rawtextcurrentsite.md

 OUR PARTNERS Achieve Great Things Together!

-Team Achieve Great Things Together!
-The Pangea Las Vegas Token team consists of experienced professionals with a passion for blockchain and cryptocurrency.
+Team  The Pangea Las Vegas Token team consists of experienced professionals with a passion for blockchain and cryptocurrency.
 With a focus on transparency and community engagement, the team is dedicated to delivering the best possible user experience.

 Greg Matt